gallib2/product-categorization/README.md

 ## Explanations of the included files

 #### Note :
-The files `'products_clean_144K_only_name_desc_clean.rar'`, `'All_products_clean.rar'`, `'products_all_cleanest.rar'` that in the main folder and `'products_all_cleanest.rar'`, `'products_clean_144K.rar'`, `'products_clean_144K_price.rar'`, that in the csvfiles folder
+The files `'products_clean_144K_only_name_desc_clean.rar'`, `'All_products_clean.rar'`, `'products_all_cleanest.rar'` , which are in the main folder
+and `'products_all_cleanest.rar'`, `'products_clean_144K.rar'`, `'products_clean_144K_price.rar'`, which are in the “csvfiles” folder.
-are the CSV files, and must to be extracted before using the files.
+These are CSV files, which must be extracted before using.

 * ### clear_csv.py

     #### When to use
-      use this file first.
+      Use this file first.

     #### How to use
-      open terminal in this file location, and write:
+      Open the terminal in the file’s location, and write:
       'python clear_csv.py -f products.csv'
       (when the 'products.csv' is the csv file to clean)

-    #### The file contains
+    #### The file contains:
-	    main function that clears the csv file from Special Characters.
+Main function that clears the csv file from Special Characters.

 * ### clean_csv.py
     #### When to use
-      use this file after "clear_csv.py".
+      Use this file after "clear_csv.py".

     #### How to use
-      in this file, change the 'file_name_load' and 'file_name_save' variables to the wanted csv file name.
+      Change the 'file_name_load' and 'file_name_save' variables to the wanted csv file name.

-    #### The file contains
+    #### The file contains:
-      this file was created to make some additional cleanup of the csv file for improving the svm, and contains function that does:
+      This file was created to make some additional cleanups of the csv file, in order to improve the SVM, and contains a function that:
-       1. Remove HTML Tags
+       1. Removes HTML Tags
-       2. Remove non-letters
+       2. Removes non-letters
-       3. Convert to lower case, split into individual words
+       3. Converts to lower case, splits into individual words
-       5. Remove stop words
+       5. Removes stop words
-       6. stem words
+       6. Stems words

 * ### csvfixes.py

     #### When to use
-      use this file after "clear_csv.py" and "clean_csv.py" this file was created to make some additional cleanup of the csv file for improving the svm
+      Use this file after "clear_csv.py" and "clean_csv.py".
+      This file was created to make some additional cleanups of the csv file, in order to improve the SVM.

     #### How to use
-      in this file, change the 'file_name_load' and 'file_name_save' variables to the wanted csv file name.
+      Change the 'file_name_load' and 'file_name_save' variables to the wanted csv file name.

     #### The file contains
-      this file contains 3 main functions:
+      The file contains three main functions:
-      1. "remove_irrelevant_docs" - removes documents that belong to categories with frequency < 5
+      1. "remove_irrelevant_docs" - Removes documents that belong to categories with frequency < 5
-      2. "match_number_to_category_id" - sequentially matches a number to category id (from 1 to category size), to an added new column: "CategoryNumber"
+      2. "match_number_to_category_id" – Adds a new column ("CategoryNumber") which sequentially matches a number to each category id (from 1 to category size).

-      3. "remove_unique_words" - removes words that appear only once in the entire document (this function is not relevant in case of using "max features" in Bag Of Words function)
+      3. "remove_unique_words" - Removes words that appear only once in the entire document (this function is not relevant in case of using "max features" in Bag Of Words function)
-      4. "remove_special_chars" - removes given characters from entire document.
+      4. "remove_special_chars" - Removes given characters from the entire document.

 * ### svm_linear.py
     #### When to use
-      use this file after "clear_csv.py", "clean_csv.py" and "csvfixes.py"
+      Use this file after using "clear_csv.py", "clean_csv.py" and "csvfixes.py"

     #### How to use
-      in this file, change:
+      In this file, change:
-      1. 'file_name_load' variable to the wanted csv file name.
+      1. The 'file_name_load' variable to the wanted csv file name.
-      2. 'c_parameter' variable to the wanted value, this is the cost parameter for the SVM.
+      2. The 'c_parameter' variable to the wanted value, this is the cost parameter for the SVM.
-      3. 'type_matrix' variable of the suitable type of the sparse matrix that creates in the function 'set_cv_fit' this paramter is for the the files name that creats after the classifictaion
+      3. The 'type_matrix' variable of the suitable type of the sparse matrix that creates in the function 'set_cv_fit' This parameter is for the files name that are created after the classification

       NOTE: in the function 'set_cv_fit' - you can change the inner function 'CountVectorizer' to 'TfidfVectorizer' (just replace the comments).

     #### The file contains
+      The linear SVM classification function
-      this file contains the linear svm classifcation function the classification is made with stratified cross validation with k folds. when the classifier ends, it print the reault to the following files:
+      The classification is made with stratified cross validation with k folds.
+      When the classifier ends, it print the results to the following files:
-      1. predictions file - the predictions of the svm, and the right label on the right (Comma separated)
+      1. Predictions file - the predictions of the SVM, and the right label on the right (Comma separated)
-      2. statistics file that contains:
+      2. Statistics file that contains:
-        - numer of correct answers of the classifier.
+        - The number of correct answers of the classifier.
-        - number of incorrect answers of the classifier.
+        - The number of incorrect answers of the classifier.
-        - percent of the right answers.
+        - The percent of the right answers.
-      3. two file with list of the categories number, and the number of correct/incorrect answers of each category (so we can get some additional statistics on the results)
+      3. Two files with a list of the categories numbers, and the number of correct/incorrect answers of each category (so that we can get some additional statistics on the results).